 What’s In This Post

-- Rin and Kirigakure urge Yukio to keep reading the letter Tatsuma wrote for Rin.
+Rin and Kirigakure urge Yukio to keep reading the letter Tatsuma wrote for Rin.
 The letter’s story continues: Shiro Fujimoto had just arrived to take the ancient demon fighting sword, Kurikara.
 That sword is the Myoda sect’s main object of worship, because the sword’s flames had been used to seal the Impure King.
 But when the priests try to take it from him, Fujimoto collapses from the wounds incurred during his recent battle with a demon.
-Fujimoto awakens after being treated and immediately reaffirms that his goal to take the sword.
+After the sect treated him, Fujimoto woke up and immediately reaffirms that his goal to take the sword.
 He doesn’t win Tatsuma’s trust when he goes on to say his bosses will use the sword to kill a child.
 Fujimoto then goes on a rampage, bursting into buildings looking for the sword, until he finds dozens and dozens of the inhabitants in sick beds, faces covered in miasma-induced boils.

 They protest that his entry will disturb their prayers.
-Fujimoto’s furious at their naiveté, asking if anyone had gotten better since they started praying.
+Their naiveté infuriated Fujimoto.
+He asked if their prayers had helped anyone heal.
 He then teaches them how to make the medicines that treat the infection.
 Soon, almost everyone is on the mend.
 Tatsuma’s angry that Fujimoto still wants the sword, and Tatsuma’s father is enraged and orders the temple’s priests to kill Fujimoto.
 Then he berates Tatsuma for letting Fujimoto help them.
 Tatsuma rejects that line of thinking and helps Fujimoto escape — after giving him the sword and telling him that it no longer contains a demon.

 Juzo Shima, who had been tailing Tatsuma but had lost track of him, arrives at Goma Hall just as the ground starts to shake.
 Tatsuma arrives above ground with Mamushi just moments before the Impure King’s mass blasts up and through Goma Hall.
 Tatsuma asks Juzo to take her back to her father, and he asks her to tell them everything she knows.
 The high priest intends to stay behind and keep the Impure King from advancing.
 As Juzo and Mamushi leave, Tatsuma unleashes his most powerful spell through Karura, and they freeze the Impure King where it is.
 But he didn’t see Todo come up behind him stab him through the neck.
 As he lies dying and paralyzed, Tatsuma can only watch as Todo consumes Karura and begins masterings its strength.
 Muttering that he’s not yet quite up to the task, Todo leaves Tatsuma to bleed to death.